-Organisations are more likely to hire an individual with experience than one without.
-The dilemma, however, for many young people is where to get this experience from.
-The humanitarian learning needs assessment carried out by the Humanitarian Leadership Academy in 2016 showed that one of the main challenges facing the humanitarian sector in Tanzania was inadequate practical skills for personnel who can plan and respond to crises effectively.
+A humanitarian learning needs assessment in 2016 showed that one of the main challenges facing Tanzania’s humanitarian sector was inadequate practical skills for personnel who can plan and respond to crises effectively.

 Lack of trained individuals with expertise and skills required in the humanitarian sector partly contributes to this.
 Most universities across East Africa have compulsory internships for courses such as Medicine and Engineering but is often voluntary for those pursuing social sciences.

 Internship for the humanitarian sector is therefore a relatively new idea.
 The shortage of skilled staff can be addressed by imparting humanitarian learning and knowledge to final year students and graduates who would be joining the labor market soon.
 In addition, Internships offers opportunities for new graduates to gain hands on experience to complement the theoretical knowledge they received in school.
 Internships, whether paid or unpaid, have immense value and can be seen as a step towards gainful employment.

 To fill this gap and increase expertise and skills in the sector, the Humanitarian Leadership Academy in collaboration with Ardhi University and other partners such as Tanzania Red Cross Society and Dar es Salaam University in Tanzania, came together to develop and implement a structured internship programme with the aim of enhancing effectiveness and efficiency of humanitarian organisations on preparedness, response and recovery through improved human resource capacity.